awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-updatepolicy.md

 *Required*: No

 `MinInstancesInService`  <a name="cfn-attributes-updatepolicy-rollingupdate-mininstancesinservice"></a>
 Specifies the minimum number of instances that must be in service within the Auto Scaling group while AWS CloudFormation updates old instances\.
+Must be less than the Auto Scaling group's Max size.
 *Default*: `0`
 *Type*: Integer
 *Required*: No